-At postgraduate level, we have a comprehensive choice of research degrees: MRes , PhD and EngD, with a wide range of generous scholarships available in all research areas.
+At postgraduate level, we have a comprehensive choice of masters level taught and research degrees: MRes , PhD and EngD, with a wide range of generous scholarships available in all research areas.
 These research programmes are supported by outstanding academic staff, and a superb range of equipment and facilities.
 Most projects receive industrial support.

 Metallurgical studies at Birmingham date back to 1881 when the first students were registered for an option in Chemistry in the Mason Science College in the City.
 Read more...